Swedish archipelago, Skagerrak and Oslofjord - Sailboat Charter & Travel - Eye of the Wind

 Discover the lively harbour of Gothenburg, where maritime heritage meets modern innovation.
 Visit the impressive Maritiman Museum and explore the historic Haga district with its cosy cafés.
 Stroll through the vibrant Feskekôrka fish market and experience the atmosphere at Lilla Bommen - perfect for culture and history lovers!

-Gothenburg in the summer province of Bohuslän: The Territory of the western Swedish archipelago is regarded as perhaps the most beautiful sea area of the Baltic Sea.
-The city centre of Sweden's second largest city can be easily explored on foot; numerous coffee houses invite you to linger and watch the world go by.
-For those interested in the maritime world, it is also worth taking a Visit to the four-masted barque Viking, built in 1906; this largest Scandinavian-built windjammer is now a Museum ship in the Lilla Bommen harbour section.
+Gothenburg in the summer province of Bohuslän: the western Swedish archipelago is considered perhaps the most beautiful sea area in the Baltic Sea.
+The city centre of Sweden's second largest city is easy to explore on foot; numerous coffee houses invite you to linger and watch the world go by.
+For those interested in maritime history, it is also worth visiting the four-masted barque Viking, built in 1906; this largest windjammer built in Scandinavia is now a museum ship in the Lilla Bommen section of the harbour.

 Voyage description